danwing/referee/draft-wing-settle-referee.md

 --- abstract

 Obtaining and maintaining PKI certificates for devices in a home network is difficult for both technical and human factors reasons.
-This document describes an alternative approach to securely identify and authenticate home servers using a Referee system.
-The referee allows bootstrapping a network of devices by trusting only one system in a local domain -- the Referee.
+This document describes an alternative approach to securely identify and authenticate home servers using a HTTP-based trust anchor system, called a Referee.
+The Referee allows bootstrapping a network of devices by trusting only the Referee trust anchor in the local domain.

 --- middle